normatovbekzod/Bekzod-portfolio/README.md

 # [Project 3: Sentiment Analysis of movie reviews using nltk data](https://github.com/normatovbekzod/movie_reviews)
 The goal of this project is to train a model that would predict whether a given movie review is position or negative.

--Dataset was taken from nltk movie reviews dataset -The dataset was split into training and testing sets -Algorithm used: K-nearest means, TF-IDFs, Singular Value Decomposition(SVD) -Accuracy rate achieved: 80.6%
+- Dataset was taken from nltk movie reviews dataset
+- The dataset was split into training and testing sets
+- Algorithm used: K-nearest means, TF-IDFs, Singular Value Decomposition(SVD)
+- Accuracy rate achieved: 80.6%

 # [Project 4: Data visualization of HIV incidence per 100000 in difference regions of Uzbekistan](https://github.com/normatovbekzod/hiv_by_uzb_region)
 I have volunteered at the national AIDS and HIV center in Tashkent, Uzbekistan.
 Through this expereince I had an opportunity of raising awareness of HIV prevelance in different parts of Uzbekistan and advocate for better transperancy and ananimity of the data on hiv infections.